Eternal Sunshine of the Spotless Mind: Legacy

 Eternal Sunshine has continued to receive acclaim in the decades after its release.
-In 2017, The New York Times named it one of the greatest films of the 21st Century so far: "Charlie Kaufman's writing has the perfect equipoise of cynicism and sensitivity, and finds a perfect correlative in the director Michel Gondry's whimsical ingenuity.
-The only thing better than seeing it again would be wiping it from your memory and rediscovering it for the first time."
+In 2025, The New York Times listed it as the 7th best movie of the 21st century: "Sometimes a movie comes along that is so wildly inventive and wonderfully strange, you wonder if you dreamed it...The movie — equal parts playful and gutting — emphasizes how strongly such memories, even terrible ones, shape us."
 Ross Douthat included it on his list, calling it "The most complete and accessible and moving Charlie Kaufman movie".
 The A. V. Club placed it first on its list of the best films of the 2000s, writing: "Though Kaufman is hardly a purely cerebral writer, his philosophical inquiries find an added emotional weight under Gondry's direction.
 Portraying the fading and flaring of love in gargantuan bookstores and on railway lines, Gondry captures a moment that's quintessentially of the 21st century, and yet timeless ...
 It's the rare film that shows us who we are now and who we're likely, for better or worse, forever to be."